Pro-separatists stage new Barcelona rallies, government says violence fading

 However, there was no sign of the violence that has shaken Barcelona in recent days, particularly on Friday, when masked youths set fire to hundreds of garbage bins and hurled rocks, stones and bottles at security forces.

-“We are people of peace,” said a sign help up by demonstrators on Meridiana Avenue.
+“We are people of peace,” said a sign held up by demonstrators on Meridiana Avenue.

 Acting Interior Minister Fernando Grande-Marlaska told reporters earlier in the day that 288 police officers had been hurt in the clashes, 267 police vehicles damaged and 194 people arrested.
 Several hundred protesters were also hurt.